wholebody3d/wholebody3d/README.md

 Images can be downloaded from the official cite of [Human3.6m dataset](http://vision.imar.ro/human3.6m/).
 We provide a data preparation [script](datasets/data_preparation.py) to compile Human3.6m videos into images which allows establishing correct correspondence between images and annotations.

-The annotations can be downloaded from [here](https://drive.google.com/file/d/1WVscFZcFIxGi_doifFP3GLTsIbU-hjXO/view?usp=sharing) and by default it is put under [datasets/json/](datasets/json/).
+The annotations for H3WB can be downloaded from [here](https://drive.google.com/file/d/1WVscFZcFIxGi_doifFP3GLTsIbU-hjXO/view?usp=sharing) and by default it is put under [datasets/json/](datasets/json/).
+The annotations for T3WB can be downloaded from [here](https://drive.google.com/file/d/155DpAJZ4XY6Mov9pmhrGzRG4PywDlZv2/view?usp=share_link)

 ### Annotation format
 Every json is in the following structure, but not every json contains all these values.
 See [Tasks](#Tasks) section.